 Dutch Invertuals Academy offers extensive input and feedback from tutors, lecturers, and special guests from our Invertual network.
-You will be supported by a wide range of workshops, lectures, one-to-one video calls, and critical feedback sessions, centered around this year’s theme True Matter.
+You will be supported by a wide range of workshops, lectures, one-to-one video calls, and critical feedback sessions, centered around the theme True Matter.

 Tutors from our vast network of designers, each with their own set of skills and expertise, will guide you through this inspiring journey.